 - Technology is having a significant impact on how we communicate, participate, motivate, and ultimately appreciate the constantly changing world around us.

 Against this context of expanded users, facilities and programs, governments are faced with the prospect of reducing funding or find alternative ways to deliver projects and programs.
-With national and state governments, they must also deal with the increase in obesity for all age groups.
+National, state and local governments must also deal with the increase in obesity for all age groups.
 We are at a possible milestone where the next generation may be less healthy than the current one.

 In 2017, the IAKS congress is focusing on the difficulties municipal governments in particular face as they try to maintain a healthy environment.
 New approaches to funding, project delivery and sustainable operations are critical to address this challenging shift.

-The 2017 IAKS Congress program will feature a number of parallel sessions allowing for both presentation and round-table discussions.
+The 2017 IAKS Congress program will feature a number of sessions allowing for presentation, round-table discussions and workshops.
 Participation by experts in planning, design, construction and operations will help foster an international exchange about new ideas and strategies, and facilitate a meaningful and insightful transfer of knowledge.